gramineproject/gramine/Documentation/building.rst

      garbage data.
 You should use ``DEBUGOPT=1`` only if you have a good reason (e.g. for profiling).

-- To compile with undefined behavior sanitization (UBSan), run :command:`make UBSAN=1` and :command:`meson -Dubsan=enabled`.
+- To compile with undefined behavior sanitization (UBSan), run :command:`meson -Dubsan=enabled`.
 This causes Gramine to abort when undefined behavior is detected (and display information about source line).
 UBSan can be enabled for both debug and non-debug builds.

   .. warning::
      UBSan builds (even non-debug) are not suitable for production.

-- To compile with address sanitization (ASan), run :command:`make ASAN=1` and :command:`meson -Dasan=enabled`.
-In this mode, Graphene will attempt to detect invalid memory accesses.
+- To compile with address sanitization (ASan), run :command:`meson -Dasan=enabled`.
+In this mode, Gramine will attempt to detect invalid memory accesses.
 ASan can be enabled for both debug and non-debug builds.